Mean-Motion Resonances With Interfering Density Waves

 Let us consider multiple objects moving within a thin disc, the gravitational fields of which excite density waves through the Lindblad resonance and the corotation resonance.
 Density waves carry away energy and angular momentum, which in turn lead to backreaction on the objects as migration torques.
 These density waves generally have different frequencies as sourced by individual objects, so that the interaction between one object and density waves generated by other objects should be oscillatory, i.e., no secular effect in the long-term evolution.
 On the other hand, it has been pointed out that density waves may be damped at co-orbital regions of the objects due to dissipation of shocks \citep{Podlewska-Gaca:2011yrd}, so that these objects receive additional secular torques by dissipative interaction with density waves.
 This mechanism is efficient if one or more objects have a partial gap opened to enhance the wave dissipation \citep{Baruteau:2013vv}.
 According to \citet{Podlewska-Gaca:2011yrd}, the resulting migration direction of planets may be reversed by this effect.

-With the dissipative actions (e.g. density wave emission, tides) the multi-body systems may be locked into mean motion resonances, for which the period ratios are close to ratios of integers.
+With the dissipative actions (e.g. density wave emission, tides) the multi-body systems may be locked into MMRs, for which the period ratios are close to ratios of integers.